DATE: 2025

 PROJECTS: Print Design | Post-Production | Installation | Motion Design

-At IKEA Brooklyn, using a flyer created by the Service office as inspiration, I created a local multi-touchpoint campaign to raise awareness of the store’s delivery options, crucial information for NYC customers navigating tight spaces and car-free living.
-I led the visual direction and design for a large-format wall graphic in-store, bus stop advertisements, and a motion graphic for the nearby ferry terminal, tailoring each asset to meet customers where they are.
+At IKEA Brooklyn, I turned a Service office flyer into a local multi-touchpoint campaign raising awareness of the store’s delivery options for NYC customers.
+I led the visual direction and design for in-store graphics, bus stop ads, and a motion piece at the nearby ferry, creating a clear, engaging, and accessible way to highlight often overlooked services.

 Flyer created by the Service Office